TypeStrong/typedoc/internal-docs/custom-themes.md

 import { Application, DefaultTheme, PageEvent, JSX } from "typedoc";

 class MyThemeContext extends DefaultThemeRenderContext {
     // Important: If you use `this`, this function MUST be bound!
-Themes are free
+Template functions are free
     // to destructure the context object to only grab what they care about. override analytics = () => {
         // Reusing existing option rather than declaring our own for brevity